mitchcr/ONEVM/VMRecover/Readme.md

           mount <partition> /rescue

       for example: _mount /dev/sdc1 /rescue_  remember to mount the correct partition, the partition name and number can change.
+You should have no output while mounting.

 12. Edit the _/repair/etc/fstab_ file and choose your preferred option to fix the issue:
 - removing the problematic lines.